 Minor: The minor in health education (reference number 389) requires a minimum of 23 semester hours.
 This minor provides a basic foundation for students desiring preparation in health promotion and disease prevention.
 The minor in health education may be used in combination with many majors to enhance student’s career opportunities and as preparation for graduate study in a variety of health disciplines.
 Completion of the minor along with a teaching certifiable major leads to certification in health education.
 Required courses are BIOL 131, SFTY 171, and PH 261, 365, 381, 461 and 467.
 Three additional credit hours of electives must be selected from the following courses with approval of the academic advisor: FACS 111, PH 385, PH 456.
 Students utilizing the minor in health education for teacher certification must complete SEC 483, Teaching Health as a required support course.

-Public Health Student Organization:
+Public Health Student Organizations:

-Kentucky Public Health Association, Public Health
+Kentucky Public Health Association, Public Health Undergraduate & Graduate Associated Students

 For More Information, Contact :